Paulos-se/Backend-Developer-Test/README.md

 ## Background

 Built An API and wrote some sql queries for the purpose of locating spots within a certain area.
-The intention here is to mimic the building of a real world backend service with GO language, psql and PostGIS is a spatial database extender for PostgreSQL.
+The intention here is to mimic the building of a real world backend service with GO language, psql and PostGIS (a spatial database extender for PostgreSQL).

 ## Step 1 - Creating tables and Seeding